Neuroscience Intensive Care

 We understand that critically ill patients require a delicate balance of specialized treatment and family comfort.
 Our facilities are designed for advanced care and comfortable enough for family members to visit their loved ones as needed.

 Community Hospital’s Neuroscience Intensive Care Unit and St. Mary Medical Center's Intensive Care Unit both have private patient rooms specifically designed to enhance care for serious conditions.
-Physicians and nursing staff provide individualized, patient-focused care for patients who have suffered an acute stroke, are recovering from brain or spine surgeries or are neurologically unstable and require frequent assessment or monitoring.
+Neurologists and nursing staff provide individualized, patient-focused care for patients who have suffered an acute stroke, are recovering from brain or spine surgeries or are neurologically unstable and require frequent assessment or monitoring.

 The unit is equipped with advanced technology needed to treat patients with the most critical neurological conditions in a welcoming environment that promotes family visitation, which is crucial to the healing process.
 Our team combines critical care training with a patient-centered focus so that you get the best care during your stay.